 Even as Mission BBQ has spread out to encompass 50 stores in Delaware, Florida, Indiana, Kentucky, Maryland, North Carolina, New Jersey, Ohio, Pennsylvania, South Carolina, Tennessee and Virginia, the chain has remained incredibly faithful to its core values of great food and respect for those who have served.
 Regarding the former, Mission BBQ serves some of the very best BBQ out there.
 As to the latter, all activity and conversation in the restaurant comes to a brief halt each day at noon as everyone stands for a rousing version of the National Anthem.

-Mission BBQ's 51st store is opening soon in Alexandria at the intersection of Telegraph Road and Beulah Street near Fort Belvoir.
+Mission BBQ's 51st store opened in Alexandria at the intersection of Telegraph Road and Beulah Street near Fort Belvoir and the Alexandria outpost of Wegmans.
 Here are a few food notes -- when you order the beef brisket you are given the choice of "dry and lean" or "juicy with fat" (who does that anymore?), they offer sliced BBQ turkey which my friends love, the baked beans are made with bits of brisket, they brew southern sweet tea in kettles, and each table has a six-pack of regional BBQ sauces that you honestly do not need.
 This is an affordable, sincere, must-try eatery.
+Here is what I had one day for lunch at the end of September 2017:

 Whole Foods Wine Bar and Café